 Establishing Respect Victoria as a Statutory Authority fulfils Recommendation 188 of the Royal Commission into Family Violence.
 It also delivers on the commitments outlined in Free from violence: Victoria’s strategy to prevent family violence and all forms of violence against women.

-Expert evidence presented to the Royal Commission into Family Violence showed that funding for family violence has focused mostly on response.
-This is an important and necessary focus.
+Expert evidence presented to the Royal Commission into Family Violence showed that funding for family violence focused mostly on response, an important and necessary focus.
 However the only way to reduce the overall prevalence of family violence is primary prevention.
 Primary prevention stops violence before it starts by addressing the underlying factors that drive it.
 Decreasing demand for family violence services and support has significant economic benefits.

 The Royal Commission into Family Violence identified the need to resource an enduring primary prevention initiative.
 A dedicated initiative ensures prevention efforts are not ad-hoc or disconnected.
-It means that the existing focus on crisis response is matched by a focus on primary prevention.
-It means we address all forms of family violence in all Victorian communities.
+Meaning the existing focus on crisis response is matched by a focus on primary prevention.
+This means we address all forms of family violence in all Victorian communities.

-The Prevention of Family Violence Bill 2018 establishes Respect Victoria’s Chair, Board, CEO and governance structure.
+The Prevention of Family Violence Bill 2018 established Respect Victoria’s Chair, Board, CEO and governance structure.

-The Board of Respect Victoria will be skills-based and drawn from diverse sectors.
-Members will have expertise in a range of areas, including prevention of family violence and violence against women, communications, cultural diversity, law, primary health, financial management, risk management and governance.
+The Board of Respect Victoria is skills-based and drawn from diverse sectors.
+Members have expertise in a range of areas, including prevention of family violence and violence against women, communications, cultural diversity, law, primary health, financial management, risk management and governance.

-The Governor in Council will appoint Board members on the recommendation of the Minister for the Prevention of Family Violence.
-The Board will be independent of the Department of Health and Human Services, and at arm’s length from government.
+The Governor in Council appointed Board members on the recommendation of the Minister for the Prevention of Family Violence.
+The Board is independent of the Department of Health and Human Services, and at arm’s length from government.

-The Board will undertake an annual review of Respect Victoria’s financial performance, and present its report to the Minister for the Prevention of Family Violence who will then table the report in parliament.
+The Board undertakes an annual review of Respect Victoria’s financial performance, and presents its report to the Minister for the Prevention of Family Violence who tables the report in parliament.

-The organisation will be enshrined in legislation which will outline the governance of the Statutory Authority.
-It will also acknowledge the Agency’s work on addressing two roles and functions being research and evaluation as well as community engagement.
+The organisation is enshrined in legislation outlining the governance of the Statutory Authority.
+It acknowledges the Agency’s work addressing two major roles and functions, these are research and evaluation as well as community engagement.

-Establishing Respect Victoria as a Statutory Authority will fulfil Recommendation 188 of the Royal Commission into Family Violence.
-It will also deliver on the commitments outlined in Free from Violence: Victoria’s strategy to prevent family violence and all forms of violence against women.
+Establishing Respect Victoria as a Statutory Authority fulfilled Recommendation 188 of the Royal Commission into Family Violence, delivering on the commitments outlined in Free from Violence: Victoria’s strategy to prevent family violence and all forms of violence against women.

-By providing Respect Victoria with autonomy and independence from government, it will enable the organisation to be impartial; it will enable the Agency to advocate and lobby to and with government on behalf of all Victorians; and it will enable the organisation to establish formal and informal partnership with external parties outside of government, working towards a Victoria free from violence.
+By providing Respect Victoria with autonomy and independence from government, the organisation is impartial; enabling the Agency to advocate and lobby to and with government on behalf of all Victorians; and enabling the organisation to establish formal and informal partnerships with external parties outside of government, working towards a Victoria free from violence.